ServiceStack/pvq.app/MyApp/_posts/2024-04-25_individual-voting-comparison.md

 Just like extracting JSON, detecting and filtering this was quite cumbersome, and using another LLM to detect these issues doesn't reduce our compute usage by much.
 To get a better picture of the data in the generated answers, we build a script to extract metadata of the generated text like `Length`,`MaxCharCount`,`MaxWordCount`, and others.
 And patterns started to stick out enough to filter most of these data out, but it still was time intensive to find practical thresholds to detect bad data while keeping all the answers that were at least somewhat coherent.
 After doing this mostly manually to start, we realized that pattern recognition is exactly what simple neural nets or 'Narrow AI' is good at, and we have training data to build a small efficient classifier that only looks at the metadata of the answer to match patterns.

 We've spiked our first implementation of such a model, and while initial results are promising, more testing still needs to be done to ensure it will be useful enough to further reduce the amount of compute required to avoid invalid answer generation from reaching the site.
-Currently the model is just 23MB in size and is showing more than 99.9% accuracy with a realistic mixture of valid and invalid data, and 91% when given all bad data, both evaluations used excluded from the training set.
+Currently the model is just 23MB in size and is showing more than 99.9% accuracy with a realistic mixture of valid and invalid data, and 91% when given all bad data, both evaluations used data excluded from the original training set.

 ## Feedback ❤️